Even if the sun isn’t shining it’s still great to get outdoors and enjoy the view. Here are 7 things you can do at the beach in winter.

 Going to the beach always inspires Una to take off her shoes.
-Even if it’s bitterly cold and raining, she can’t help wanting to feel the rocks or sand underneath her feet.
+Even if it’s bitterly cold, she can’t help wanting to feel the rocks and sand underneath her feet.
 It has little to do with remembering the warmth of the summer sunshine.
 My little contrarian prefers rain.

-The Best Things About The Beach on a Grey Day
+The Best Things About The Beach on a Gray Day

 The beach in the winter is almost lonely, with only a few intrepid visitors.
 Yet, it is a blissful loneliness that urbanites seldom get to experience.
 The quiet solitude of being alone in nature.

 - Beautiful: Images of burning red sand and bright blue skies don’t encapsulate all of the beauty offered by the beach.
 The shades of grey and layers of clouds on the horizon.
-The shifting rocks and bleached logs along the shore are best noticed in winter
+The shifting rocks and bleached logs along the shore are all appreciated in the winter.

 - Fresh air: Winter traps us indoors with the smell of exhaled breath and forced-air heating.
 A winter beach is fresh with the scent of salt and the wind.